• Skip to primary navigation

 Cajun chicken

 • In a shallow bowl, whisk egg.
-In a second shallow bowl, combine bread crumbs, cajun seasoning, and garlic powder.
+In a second shallow bowl, combine bread crumbs, Cajun seasoning, and garlic powder.

 • Place one piece of chicken into the egg mixture, flip to coat, then pick up and gently shake to remove any excess.
 Next, place chicken into breading mixture, flipping to coat.
 Use your hands to gently pat breading into the egg mixture.
 Gently shake to remove any excess and place breaded chicken onto a plate.
 Repeat with each chicken breast.

 • *At this point, I recommend starting your grits.
 When your grits are about halfway through cooking, begin frying your chicken.
-Or, cook your grits to completion, remove from heat, and cover to keep warm while your chicken cooks.

 • In a pan over medium heat, add oil.
 When hot, add breaded chicken, making sure not to overcrowd the pan (you may need to cook in 2 batches).
 Cook for about 3-4 minutes per side, OR until breading is golden brown and chicken lifts easily from the pan.
 Transfer to a plate and allow to rest for 2 to 3 minutes before slicing into thin strips.